Pennsylvania Dutch: Society

-Herbert Millen, Pennsylvania's first Black Judge spoke fluent Pennsylvania Dutch; he was born and raised in Strasburg, Pennsylvania Dutch Country.
+Herbert Millen, Pennsylvania's first Black Judge spoke fluent Pennsylvania Dutch; he was born and raised in Strasburg, Pennsylvania in Pennsylvania Dutch Country.

 Pennsylvania Dutch society can be divided into two main groups: the sectarian "Plain Dutch" and the nonsectarian "Church Dutch" also known as "Fancy Dutch".
 These classifications highlight differences in religious practices, lifestyle, and degrees of assimilation into broader American society.

 The Plain Dutch consist of Anabaptist sects, including the Amish, Mennonites, and Brethren.
 They are known for their conservative, simple lifestyle, characterized by plain dress and limited use of modern technology.
 These communities typically reside in rural areas, maintaining traditional farming practices and close-knit communal living.
 Pennsylvania Dutch (a dialect of German) is widely spoken among them, both in daily life and religious settings.
 The Plain Dutch adhere strictly to their religious and community norms, emphasizing a strong cultural and religious identity with minimal integration into mainstream American culture.

 The Church Dutch, in contrast, belong to more mainstream Protestant denominations such as Lutheran, Reformed, United Church of Christ, and some Methodist and Baptist congregations.
 This group is more integrated into broader American society and is more likely to adopt modern conveniences and technologies.
 While they may still preserve some Pennsylvania Dutch traditions and language, English is predominantly used in daily life and religious practices.
 The Church Dutch exhibit a higher degree of assimilation into American culture, while still retaining elements of their Pennsylvania Dutch heritage.